THIS DATE IN HISTORY: Nov. 20

 1974: Toronto center Dave Keon has his fifth NHL hat trick in his 1,000th game in the League, an 8-5 loss to the Pittsburgh Penguins at the Civic Arena.
 Keon becomes the third player to appear in 1,000 games with the Maple Leafs.

 1988: The Blackhawks retire the numbers of goalies Glenn Hall (No. 1) and Tony Esposito (No. 35) in a pregame ceremony at Chicago Stadium.
 Hall plays 10 seasons in Chicago; Esposito is with the Blackhawks for 15.
 In the game that follows, the Vancouver Canucks score seven times on 23 shots against Darren Pang in a 7-4 victory.

 Video: Tony Esposito won Vezina, Calder in 1969-70

 1999: Steve Yzerman becomes the seventh player in NHL history to reach 1,500 points when he has an assist in the Red Wings' 2-1 road loss to the Edmonton Oilers.
 Yzerman joins Detroit icon Gordie Howe as the only NHL players to have 1,500 points with one team.

 On the same night, the Washington Capitals set an NHL record by not allowing a power-play goal for the 12th consecutive game.
-On this night, they don't allow any goals; Washington wins 3-0 at Boston.
+On this night, they don't allow a goal of any kind; Washington wins 3-0 at Boston.